karakum-team/karakum/docs/guides/Basic_usage.md

 # Basic usage

-At first, initialize npm project:
+First, initialize an npm project:

 ```shell
 npm init -y
 ```

-Next install Karakum and TypeScript as a dev dependencies:
+Then, install Karakum and TypeScript as dev dependencies:

 ```shell
 npm install karakum typescript -D
 ```

-Now we can install the library we want to convert, for simplicity I propose to install [js-file-download](https://github.com/kennethjiang/js-file-download):
+Now we can install the library we want to convert, for the sake of simplicity let's install [js-file-download](https://github.com/kennethjiang/js-file-download):

 ```shell
 npm install js-file-download
 ```

-Now it is time to the configuration, let's create `karakum.config.json` file and write this down in it:
+Now it is time to configure Karakum, let's create `karakum.config.json` file and write the following:

 ```json
 {